 If you were planning on starting out as a digital nomad, this would be an understandable fear.
 However, it doesn’t have to be difficult to make lasting connections as a working nomad.

 There are so many ways to meet new people, make friends and stay in touch while working and travelling.
 It’s simply not true that you have to keep saying goodbye to people you’ve just met.
-Sure, there can be less time to hang out and get to know each other than usual, but it’s not about how much time you have together, but rather how you spend that time!
+Sure, there can be less time to hang out and get to know each other than usual, but you can surely make it count!

 Hopefully, this list has straightened-out a few of the most common stereotypes surrounding the digital nomad lifestyle.
 Nomad life can be cool and exciting, but it also requires a lot of dedication and discipline to keep motivated and productive.